-Three times per year.
+Frequency of meetings Three times per year.
 Additional meetings can be arranged at the request of the Chair.

-6.6.
-Remuneration Committee B (Staff Pay)
+6.6 Remuneration Committee B (Staff Pay)

 To determine, review and report on the principles and strategy for the reward of staff.
-To determine, review and report on the remuneration of the Officers of the University (excluding the Vice-Chancellor) i.e. Provost, Pro Vice-Chancellors, Chief Operating Officer and the framework for the remuneration of the broader University Leadership Team and Professoriate.
+To determine, review and report on the remuneration of the Officers of the University (excluding the Vice-chancellor) i.e. Provost, Pro Vice-Chancellors, Chief Operating Officer and the framework for the remuneration of the broader University Leadership Team and Professoriate.

-The Committee has a responsibility to ensure that value for money for all students and taxpayers is embedded in decision making, in line with the University's Value for Money Policy, having regard to VfM whenever it is called to review proposals and approve plans in line with its delegated authority, ensuring transparency and accountability in operational decision making and planning for the future.
+The Committee has a responsibility to ensure that VfM for all students and taxpayers is embedded in decision making, in line with the University's Value for Money Policy, having regard to VfM whenever it is called to review proposals and approve plans in line with its delegated authority, ensuring transparency and accountability in operational decision making and planning for the future.
 Where appropriate this regard to VfM should include measuring and reporting on performance to determine if projects have delivered their intended outcomes and secured value for money.

-- (a) To determine, review and report on the principles and strategy for the reward of all staff, excluding the Vice-Chancellor. - (b) To determine review and report on the remuneration of all Officers of the University (excluding the Vice-Chancellor) i.e. Provost, Pro Vice-Chancellors, Chief Operating Officer, either on appointment or in post. - (c) To determine the framework for the remuneration (including Discretionary Pay Review) of all Heads of School, Professional Services Directors at grade 10, the Librarian, and the Professoriate, either on appointment or in post; and to receive reports on the application of this. - (d) To receive the outcome of salary reviews for staff in grades 1-9. - (e) To determine individually negotiated termination packages for staff in the University Executive Group, excluding the Vice-Chancellor, and any staff whose salary is in excess of the level specified by the CUC in its Guidance on Decisions Taken about Severance Payments and any guidance from the Office for Students on this matter. - (f) To comply with the guidance within the CUC Higher Education Senior Staff Remuneration Code in regard to all decisions
+- a) To determine, review and report on the principles and strategy for the reward of all staff, excluding the Vice-Chancellor. - b) To approve, review and report on the remuneration of the Provost and Chief Operating Officer, either on appointment or in post. - c) To approve the framework for the remuneration (including Discretionary Pay Review) of all PVCs, DPVCs, Heads of School, Professional Services Directors at grade 10, the Librarian, and the Professoriate, either on appointment or in post; and to receive reports on the application of this. - d) To receive the outcome of salary reviews for staff in grades 1-9. - e) To determine individually negotiated termination packages for staff in the University Executive Team, excluding the Vice-Chancellor, and any staff whose salary is in excess of the level specified by the CUC in its Guidance on Decisions Taken about Severance Payments and any guidance from the Office for Students on this matter. - f) To determine individually negotiated termination packages for all staff (except the Vice-Chancellor) where the package is expected to exceed £95,000. - g) To comply with the guidance within the CUC Higher Education Senior Staff Remuneration Code in regard to all decisions